preeyankakc037/preeyanka.gen/README.md

 ## 🚀 About Me

 Hello!
-I’m **Preeyanka**, a passionate web developer based in Nepal.
+I’m **Preeyanka**, a passionate aspiring software developer based in Nepal.
 I love turning ideas into beautiful, functional websites and continually learning new technologies and best practices.
 This portfolio showcases some of my recent work in design, development, and creative coding.

 ---